telerik/xaml-docs/installation-and-deployment/installing-wpf-demos.md

 As it is deployed as a ClickOnce application it requires the following components in order to be installed and run locally:

-* Windows Installer 3.1

 * Windows Installer 4.5

-* Microsoft .NET Framework 4 Client Profile (x86 and x64)
+* Microsoft .NET Framework 4.5

 * SQL Server 2008 SP3 Express or newer **(not required with R3 2017 SP1 and later)**